 OAObjectGraph supports callbacks that plug into lifecycle events and business rules: such as validation, enablement, calculations, or permission checks.

-OAObjectGraphs expose their own metadata via reflective services - giving tools, components, and services the power to dynamically understand and interact with any Object in an Object Graph.
+OAObjectGraphs expose their own metadata via reflective services β giving tools and services the ability to dynamically understand and interact with any object in the graph.

 OAObject